|Free domain & SSL

 Hostgator customer support is better than Bluehost, which is one point where BlueHost lacks.

-By the end, I would prefer Bluehost over Hostgator for hosting your WordPress site, since they are not only reasonable with the price, but their server is more optimized for WordPress blogs.
+In the end, I would prefer Bluehost over Hostgator for hosting your WordPress site, since they are not only reasonable with the price, but their server is more optimized for WordPress blogs.

 Feel free to share your views on Bluehost Vs. Hostgator.
 Which one do you prefer and why?